ctheara/habit-tracker-aws/docs/migration-notes.md

 - Created CloudFormation template (`01-s3-static-website.yaml`) for S3 static website hosting
 - Configured S3 bucket for static website hosting with index and error documents
+- Build frontend code and upload to s3 and got s3 static site to work

 ### What I learned